Tax Classes in Germany: How Expats Can Save Money

 • Lower tax deductions

-• Can be combined with tax class V for the lower-earning partner
+• Often combined with tax class V for the lower-earning partner

 Tax class IV